 Six signal pairs are used to transmit readout data.
 The link speed does not exceed 10 Gb/s.
 Two out of these six signal pairs are used as receivers in standard ATCA backplanes.
 They are inverted to increase the possible readout bandwidth.

 Those signal pairs connected to hub slot two are reserved for the same functions as above.
 Potentially, this allows redundant connections to be made to this hub slot.
 However, the firmware necessary to drive and receive data to and from the Fabric Interface of hub slot two is undeveloped.

-L1Topo
+The ATCA backplane connections between the L1Topo and the Hub module.

 ATCA Zone 3

-ATCA zone houses four 72-way optical MTO connectors.
-Three of these a total of up to 208 ,carry data from the ECAL and HCAL on to the L1Topo.
-6.1.
-At the rear of these connectors, optical fibres carry data from the ECAL and HCAL to the L1Topo.
-The fibres are supported in the L1Topo shelf by a (passive, mechanical) RTM.
-On the L1Topo side of the connectors, fibre ribbons carry the calorimeter data toMinipod PODreceivers, mounted in board.
+ATCA zone houses four 72-way optical MPO connectors.
+Three of these house a total of up to 208 fibres, carrying data from the calorimeters to the L1Topo (see section 6.1).
+At the rear of the MPO connectors, optical fibres carry data from the calorimeters to the L1Topo via the L1Calo Optical Plant.
+These fibres are supported in the L1Topo shelf by a (passive, mechanical) rear transition module (RTM).
+On the L1Topo side of the connectors, fibre ribbons carry the calorimeter data to MiniPOD receivers, mounted in board.
 The optical connections are made on the insertion of the L1Topo into the shelf, and broken on its extraction.
 The fourth MPO connector houses fibres, carrying TOB data from the Merger FPGA to the L1Topo modules.

 LEDs